-Serous exudate (sometimes classified as serous transudate) is usually seen in mild inflammation, with relatively low protein.
-Its consistency resembles that of serum, and can usually be seen in certain disease states such as tuberculosis.
+Serous exudate (sometimes serous transudate) is usually seen in mild inflammation with relatively low protein.
+Its consistency resembles serum and can generally be seen in certain disease states such as tuberculosis.

-The bloody exudate is a recent hemorrhage, which is seen in deep partial thickness and full thickness wounds.
-A small amount may be normal during the inflammatory stage, but we do not want to see blood in the wound exudate, as this may indicate trauma to the wound bed.
+The bloody exudate is recent bleeding, seen in deep partial-thickness and full-thickness wounds.
+A small amount may be expected during the inflammatory stage, but we do not want to see blood in the wound exudate, which may indicate trauma to the wound bed.

-Serosanguineous exudate, which is thin, watery and pale red to pink.
-It seems to be everyone’s favorite type of drainage to document, but unfortunately it is not what we want to see in a wound.
+Serosanguineous exudate is thin, watery, and pale red to pink.
+It seems everyone’s favorite type of drainage to document, but unfortunately, it is not what we want to see in a wound.
 The pink tint, which comes from red blood cells, indicates damage to the capillaries with changes in the dressing.

-If bandages are indicated, then prudent selection and careful determination of the time of use is imperative.
-This will help ensure that an optimum moist environment is maintained, while protecting the surrounding skin from maceration.
+If bandages are indicated, careful selection and careful determination of the time of use are imperative.
+This will help maintain an optimum moist environment while protecting the surrounding skin from maceration.

-Certain key performance characteristics are required for such a dressing: they must absorb and retain the exudate, maintain the chronic harmful exudate from the wound away from the surrounding skin, function efficiently when used under compression, be easy to remove and demonstrate that it is cost effective.
+Specific key performance characteristics are required for such a dressing: they must absorb and retain the exudate, maintain the chronic harmful exudate from the wound away from the surrounding skin, function efficiently when used under compression, and be easy to remove demonstrate that it is cost-effective.

-Wound dressings exhibit various fluid handling mechanisms: absorption, gelation, retention and transmission of moisture vapor.
+Wound dressings exhibit various fluid handling mechanisms: absorption, gelation, retention, and moisture vapor transmission.
 Information on the fluid management mechanism of a bandage is available from manufacturers.

-This information is not always based on accepted and independent test methodologies, but on internal laboratory data, which are invariably favorable for the manufacturers’ own products.
+This information is not always based on accepted and independent test methodologies but internal laboratory data favorable for the manufacturers’ products.

-There are standard test methods, published as monographs in various pharmacopoeias and in peer-reviewed journals that provide independent and objective data on the treatment of the dressing fluid.
+There are standard test methods published as monographs in various pharmacopeias and in peer-reviewed journals that provide independent and objective data on the treatment of the dressing fluid.

 The basic mechanisms of bandaging are the following: